kappelmann/foss_course/README.md

    They meet bi-weekly with their supervisors to report on their progress and problems.
 6. Final report: students submit their final report, reflecting on their experiences and hold a brief presentation.

-Moreover, we **highly recommend** to invite guest speakers from industry and academia to supplement the course content.
+We **highly recommend** to invite guest speakers from industry and academia to supplement the course content.
 You should evenly schedule them throughout the practical part of the course.
 This way, there's a regular place for students to meet and discuss their experiences.